Azure/bicep-types-az/generated/compute/microsoft.compute/2019-03-01/types.md

 ## ImageProperties
 ### Properties
 * **hyperVGeneration**: 'V1' | 'V2': Gets the HyperVGenerationType of the VirtualMachine created from the image.
-Possible values include: 'V1', 'V2'
 * **provisioningState**: string (ReadOnly): The provisioning state.
 * **sourceVirtualMachine**: [SubResource](#subresource):
 * **storageProfile**: [ImageStorageProfile](#imagestorageprofile): Describes a storage profile.